Qubitus/notsoeasy/README.md

 Bobonne's challenge is a cardgame that resembles Solitaire but with a few notable differences.
 Firstly the game consists of 8 play stacks and 4 spare stacks.
-The goal of the game is to sort all available cards into only 4 remaining card stacks, where each stack contains the cards King-to-Ace of 1 particular suit.
+The goal of the game is to sort all available cards into only 4 remaining card stacks, where each stack must contain the cards King-to-Ace of 1 particular suit.
 Cards can only be placed on top of other cards when they possess the correct descending rank as well as have the same suit and are all facing up.